 Dr. Alaine Hutson

-I have settled down here in Austin, TX, but love to travel for work and play: I have lived and done research in Nigeria and the United Kingdom; I attended seminars and studied in Egypt, France, Morocco, and the Sudan; as a child of an Air Force family I lived in Germany and as a grown-up historian have visited colleagues and given lectures there; and along the way I have visited Ghana, Italy, Niger, Saudi Arabia, and Tunisia.
+I have settled down here in Austin, but love to travel for work and play: I have lived and done research in Nigeria and the United Kingdom; I attended seminars and studied in Austria, Canada, Egypt, France, Jordan, Morocco, South Africa, and the Sudan; as a child of an Air Force family I lived in Germany and as a grown-up historian have visited colleagues and given lectures there; and along the way I have visited China, Ghana, Italy, Mexico, Niger, Saudi Arabia (six hours in the airport counts, right?☺), Switzerland, and Tunisia.

 My undergraduate experience still sets the tone for my life today and enables me to take advantage of new opportunities.
 I am still a student-athlete in life.
 I continue to learn new things and teach in all aspects of my life.
-I row here on Town Lake, play tennis, learned to be a professional tennis official and teach others to become certified tennis officials.
+I row here on Town Lake, play tennis, learned to be a professional tennis official, and taught others to become certified tennis officials.
 I have traveled all over the country and been on court as an official with the best women and men tennis players in the world.
 I have recently learned more about the Middle East and changed my focus from sub-Saharan Africa to the Arab world.
 I still love to travel and learn about new cultures.
+Turkey is the next new country I hope to visit.

 I hope that Huston-Tillotson University graduates cherish their undergraduate education as I do mine and along the way to earning their degrees they are afforded opportunities that will enrich and change their lives for the better; that is my goal in teaching and working with students here.